-Notes about service user care must therefore be accurate and up-to-date.
+Notes about patient/service user care must therefore be accurate and up-to-date.

-Any complex queries regarding service user notes should be directed to your line manager at the client you are working for.
-Sanctuary Social Care guidance on confidentiality and the Data Protection Act 1998 must be adhered to at all times.
-Please refer to the following notes for guidelines on making and managing service user records:
+Any complex queries regarding patient notes should be directed to your line manager at the client you are working for.
+Sanctuary Health guidance on confidentiality and the Data Protection Act 1998 must be adhered to at all times.
+Please refer to the following notes for guidelines on making and managing patient/ service user records:

-- It is your individual responsibility to document your own actions and decisions in notes. - Date and sign each new entry with your full name and professional designation. - All entries should be neat, legible and written in black ink. - Use objective, precise language avoiding abbreviations. - Record the source of referral. - Record relevant conversations with the family or friends. - Every page of notes should be printed with the service user name, case reference and client location to avoid mistaken identity. - Do not skip lines or leave blank spaces. - Draw a single line through incorrect entries.
-This should be initialled, dated and noted in the margin that it was an incorrect entry. - Printed test results are part of a service user records and must be signed to confirm you have read them. - Record in notes any information given before they give consent when you require a consent form to be signed. - Record any adverse reactions to or problems with treatment on: prescription charts, case notes and treatment sheets.
+- It is your individual responsibility to document your own actions and decisions in notes. - Date and sign each new entry with your full name and professional designation. - All entries should be neat, legible and written in black ink. - Use objective, precise language avoiding abbreviations. - Record the source of referral. - Record relevant conversations with the family or friends. - Record details of the information given at the time of discharge. - Every page of notes should be printed with the patient/service user name, ward or department and hospital number, client location to avoid mistaken identity. - Do not skip lines or leave blank spaces. - Draw a single line through incorrect entries.
+This should be initialled, dated and noted in the margin that it was an incorrect entry. - Printed test results are part of a patient's/service user records and must be signed to confirm you have read them. - Record in notes any information given before they give consent when you require a consent form to be signed. - Record any adverse reactions to or problems with treatment on: prescription charts, case notes and treatment sheets.